HannimalCrackers/DHUM_73000/007_workinprogress.md

 * Created CALC to create new name field for images with image index # and YYYYMM info at beginning

 &nbsp;
-* Created CALCs to split out hashtags from captions, which removed hashtag character so I created more CALCs to add hashtag back in.
+* Leaded in the media JSON file and created CALCs to split out hashtags from captions, which removed hashtag character so I created more CALCs to add hashtag back in.
 Ended up with way too many CALCs probably.
 Also it added the hashtag character to all fields, not just the ones with data.

 &nbsp;
 * Batch renamed images to match name CALC from Tableau using commands in Terminal